 In addition to the RDP method, two desktop computers are designated for researchers from the University of Toronto3 to access the disaggregate TTS data.
 These computers are located in locked offices within the DMG office complex.
 If the access request is approved, the researcher is provided office access (i.e., keys and security access code) and an account with unique login and password to log on to the specified space of the designated computer with the required data.
 Usage of the computers is monitored, and only aggregated data are allowed to be taken off.

-Here is a list of the users of disaggregate data access in 2019 through the designated computers in the DMG office:
+The following is a list of the users of disaggregate data access in 2020 through the designated computers in the DMG office.
+Due to the pandemic, these users also accessed these computers remotely through the University's VPN.